 Relevant Jurisdictions The issuer is incorporated under the laws of the Kingdom of Spain.
 All the transaction documents are regulated by Spanish law except the hedging agreement, which is regulated by the laws of Ireland.
-Assets The notes are backed by a pool of EUR 2,000,000,000 fixed- and floating-rate receivables regulated by Spanish law.
-Currencies Assets and liabilities are denominated in euros.
-Hedging The interest rate risk is mitigated by five interest rate swaps on the notional amounts of the Series A Notes, Series B Notes, Series C Notes, Series D Notes, and Series E Notes.
+Assets The notes are backed by a pool of EUR 1.5 billion fixed-rate receivables at closing (floating-rate loans could be included during the revolving period), regulated by Spanish law.
+Currencies Assets and liabilities are denominated in euros. edging The interest rate risk is mitigated by an interest rate cap agreem on the notional of Series A and Series B Notes balance.
 Priority of Payments The transaction features a single waterfall with commingled interest and principal funds and a target for repayment broadly corresponding to the positive difference between the notes and the portfolio plus the cash reserve.
-Cash Reserve The EUR 30,000,000 reserve provides liquidity support over the life of the deal to cover any shortfall on the senior expenses and interest on the Rated Notes, as long there is not deferral triggers for each Series of notes, then Cash Reserve will cover interest shortfall for senior Notes.
+Cash Reserve The EUR 30 million reserve provides liquidity support over the life of the deal to cover any shortfall on the senior expenses and interest on the Rated Notes.

-This transaction represents the issuance of notes backed by a pool of receivables (see below) related to unsecured consumer loans granted by Banco Santander, S.A., (Santander or the originator) and subsequently assigned to Santander Consumo 3, FT (the issuer).
+This transaction represents the issuance of notes backed by a pool of receivables (see below) related to unsecured consumer loans granted by Banco Santander, S.A., (Santander or the originator) and subsequently assigned to Santander Consumo 4, FT (the issuer).
 The receivables are serviced by Santander (the servicer) on a mandate of the issuer.